 Assistant Professor, Department of Pharmaceutics, Lovely Institute of Technology (Pharmacy), Lovely Professional University, Phagwara, (Punjab), India

 Dr. Prashant Kesharwani is currently working as Ramanujan Fellow at Central Drug Research Institute (CDRI), Lucknow.
 He received his doctoral degree in Pharmaceutical Sciences from the Dr H.S.
 Gour University (Sagar, India) with Prof N.K Jain’s group.
 He is a recipient of several internationally acclaimed awards viz “Ramanujan Fellowship, DST, India-2017”, “Excellence Research Award-2014”, “Young Innovator Award (Gold medal)-2012”, “International Travel Award/Grant from DST (New Delhi), and INSA (CCSTDS, Chennai)-2012”.
 He has received ICMR Senior Research Fellowship (in PhD) and AICTE Junior Research Fellowship (in M. Pharm.).
 After his doctorate, he worked as postdoctoral fellows in the Wayne State University, Detroit (Michigan, USA).
 Dr. Kesharwani subsequently joined the School of Pharmacy, International Medical University (Malaysia) as lecturer in Pharmaceutical Technology.
 An overarching goal of his current research is the development of nano-engineered drug delivery systems for cancer through with prime focus on dendrimer and polymeric nanomicelles mediated drug delivery systems.
-Dr. Kesharwani is a co-author on more than 90 publications in high impact factor international journals and 2 international books with total citations of more than 2000 (h index of 22 as per Google Scholar).
+Dr. Kesharwani is a co-author on more than 110 publications in high impact factor international journals and 3 international books with total citations of more than 3000 (h index is 26 and i-10 index is 59 as per Google Scholar).

-Pharmaceutics Division, CSIR-Central Drug Research Institute (CDRI), Uttar Pradesh, India
+Pharmaceutics and Pharmacokinetics Division, CSIR-Central Drug Research Institute (CDRI), Uttar Pradesh, India

 Dr. Mohd Cairul Iqbal Mohd Amin is a Professor of Pharmaceutics in the Faculty of Pharmacy, Universiti Kebangsaan Malaysia (UKM) in Kuala Lumpur, Malaysia.
 He is the youngest professor appointed in the faculty and the only expert in the area of pharmaceutics in UKM.
 He earned his BSc (Hons) in Pharmacy in 1996 and PhD in 2001 both from the University of Manchester, United Kingdom.
 He is currently the Head of Drug Delivery and Novel Targeting Research Group in UKM.
 He also serves as panel expert in nanocellulose for drug delivery for the National Nanotechnology Centre, Ministry of Science, Technology and Innovation, Malaysia.
 His current research interests encompass responsive-hydrogel biomaterials for oral protein and peptide delivery, cell delivery in tissue engineering and nano drug delivery systems in particular polymeric micellar conjugates for cancer research.
 Dr. Amin has authored more than 60 publications in high impact factor journals, a number of book chapters, has five patents issued/pending and has routinely consulted in the area of drug delivery and pharmaceutical technology.
 He has wide expertise in biomaterials, nanomedicine, polymer chemistry, micro- and nanotargeting delivery systems as well as oral and transdermal formulations and delivery systems.